Journeys & Experiences

 5. How challenging is the journey to Chandratal Lake?

-The road to Chandratal is narrow, and bumpy, and requires skilled driving.
-Trekking options from Kunzum Pass or Batal are moderately challenging and require a basic level of fitness.
+The road to Chandratal is narrow and bumpy and requires skilled driving.
+Trekking options from Kunzum Pass or Batal are moderately challenging and require a basic fitness level.

 Pro Tip: Acclimatize properly before visiting to avoid altitude sickness.